 This is not to say, however, that all attribution providers are created equal, nor is it to say that all attribution providers have evolved equally.
 To the contrary, most attribution products currently on the market have their roots in web-only or app-only attribution, states of the industry locked in the past.
 User journeys that routinely cross web and app platforms and channels require more than the patches and tweaks legacy attribution providers are able to provide.

-Unlike cookie-based attribution, People-Based Attribution avoids the two main pitfalls of attribution: over-attribution and under-attribution.
-You can click here to learn how Branch’s People-Based Attribution engine helped Nextdoor achieve 25% fewer erroneous attributions when compared with its original legacy attribution strategy.
+Unlike cookie-based attribution, Branch’s attribution engine avoids the two main pitfalls of attribution: over-attribution and under-attribution.
+You can click here to learn how Branch’s attribution engine helped Nextdoor achieve 25% fewer erroneous attributions when compared with its original legacy attribution strategy.

 The reality is that most marketers today are looking at analytics in product-specific siloes.
 Email marketers look at one set of dashboards, content marketers look at another set of dashboards, paid acquisition managers look at still another set of dashboards, and so on.

 But what if a user clicks an ad for a mobile app, but decides not to download the app until three weeks later, when she receives an email about an app-only promotion, downloads the app, redeems the offer, and makes a purchase?
-Without People-Based Attribution, here’s what each person in this example will see:
+Without Branch’s attribution, here’s what each person in this example will see:

 Either way, no one is looking at the full picture, and recognizing that mobile app ads don’t drive app installs independently from other efforts.
 In this case, both the ad and the email led to the install and subsequent purchase.
 In fact, in a last-touch (rather than first-touch) user acquisition model, the email is what finally drove the user into the app and through to the conversion.